brestnichki/humanbeans-clock/README.md

 ![The clock with the rare bird comming from the right and sitting on a branch for 1 minute](https://humanbeans.dev/1_Bird_Visit1.gif)

 Bird flies in and stays for a minute.
-It’s animation sequence is not predefined- it plays animations randomly.
+Its animation sequence is not predefined- it plays animations randomly.
 The bird can choose what to do next, making each time it appears a unique event.

 ## Development